Hourly Wage for Video Editor Salary in the United States

 1. What are the responsibilities of Video Editor?

 Edits video footage to desired length and format, creates motion graphics, and completes color corrections.
 Mixes and masters audio.
 Encodes final videos to desired size and format.
 Archives and stores all files, footage, graphics, and audio.
-Proficient using production and editing software including Adobe Creative suite and other specialized editing tools.
+Proficient in using production and editing software including Adobe Creative Suite and other specialized editing tools.
 Typically requires a bachelor's degree.
-Typically reports to a supervisor or manager.
+Typically reports to a manager.
 Work is closely managed.
 Works on projects/matters of limited complexity in a support role.
 Typically requires 0-2 years of related experience.

 2. What are the skills of Video Editor